RomanLut/hx-esp32-cam-fpv/README.md

 A small USB 2.0 hub board is used to connect two wifi cards and add two USB port sockets.

 Small rtl8812au cards are used.
+AV output is reserved for future use.

 ![alt text](doc/images/gs2_overview.jpg "gs2_overview")